-Any combination of these source may be safely connected simultaneously.
+Any combination of these sources may be safely connected simultaneously.
 Power for operating the instrument will be drawn from the source with the highest voltage, but the batteries are charged only through the separate charging input.
 The external power input can be used to connect additional battery packs to the HydroScat.
-If you plan to use the magnetic switch to activate logging while powering the instrument from an external source, see the important note in section 5.9.1.